wuyou-xia/Seek-Common-Ground-While-Reserving-Differences/README.md

 - Install [libKMCUDA](https://github.com/src-d/kmcuda) based on your cuda version
 - Others (transformers, etc.) Check requirements.txt for reference.

+## Dataset
+1. For the relabeled MVSA dataset, please download from [here](https://pan.baidu.com/s/14HxGf1xwUhuOmGOJAN-iDA?pwd=3yzs) and update the `train_data_dir` and `test_data_dir`.
+2. For the Twitter and TumEmo datasets, please refer to the original paper.
+After obtaining them, preprocess the data according to the format in the `data` and `train.json` files of the relabeled MVSA dataset.

 ## Training
 To perform a training on MVSA-Single with 600 labels, run: